Eternal Security’s

 Against One Again

 We must also never forget what the Lord Jesus himself taught in Mt.
 18:21-35.
-Concisely stated, he declared that one’s mountainous sin debt, which was forgiven in a moment at the point of initial salvation, will once again be counted against him, if he does not forgive people who sin against him:
+Concisely stated the Lord declared that one's mountainous sin debt, which was forgiven in a moment at the point of initial salvation will once again be counted against him, if he does not forgive people who sin against him:

 In anger his master turned him over to the jailers to be tortured, until he should pay back all he owed.
 “This is how my heavenly Father will treat each of you unless you forgive your brother from your heart.”
 (Matt.
 18:34,35)